ColeNorthway/DomainNameToIPGrabb/README.md

 After that all repeat domains are filtered and written to another file with the FileSanitize.java class.

-Then finally it will DNS query every domain in the last file and write them to a file with the corresponding domain witht the IPGrbb.java class.
+Then finally it will DNS query every domain in the last file and write the IPs to a file with the corresponding domain with the IPGrbb.java class.